sds-smith/sds-smith/README.md

 # about_me

-I like to solve tough problems.
 I want to work on challenging projects that make a difference for others, surrounded by people smarter than me who inspire me.

 I am guided by a lifelong curiosity and tireless desire to be better today than yesterday, better tomorrow than today.